FabsHC/quasar-fire-operation/README.md

 * **Usecase** -> In this layer we have the core of the application.
 All the business logics are here.

 ##### The Problem
-At a unknown x,y coordinate we have a transmitter sending a message to 3 stellites with know x,y coordinates:
+At a unknown (x;y) coordinate we have a transmitter sending a message to 3 stellites with know (x;y) coordinates:
 * Kenobi(-500;-200)
 * Skywalker(100;-100)
 * Sato(500;100)